laksh-ms/TCL-script/README.md

-# TCL Script
-Introduction to Advanced Scripting Techniques in VLSI Design and Synthesis
+# TCL Scripting: Introduction to Advanced Scripting Techniques in VLSI Design and Synthesis.

 Author: Lakshmi M S

-Acknowledgements: TCL Workshop by Mr. Kunal Ghosh, VLSI System Design
+Acknowledgements: A TCL-Workshop by Kunal Ghosh, VLSI System Design Corp.
+Pvt.
+Ltd.

+# TCL Workshop Agenda
+The agenda for the workshop is to automate User Interface(uI) by using TCL script, which will take RTL netlist & SDC constraints as inputs and will generate synthesized netlist & pre-layout timing report as output.
+It uses Yosys, a Open source tool for synthesis and Opentimer to generate pre-layout timing reports.

+It was achieved as below:

+Day-1 : Creating a TCL command and pass .csv file from UNIX shell to tcl script

+Day-2 : Variable Creation and Processing Constraints from CSV

+Day-3 : Processing Clock and Input Constraints

+Day 4: Complete Scripting and Yosys Synthesis

+Day 5: Advanced Scripting Techniques and Quality of Results Generation

 # Introduction
-Tcl (pronounced "tickle") is a high-level, general-purpose, interpreted, dynamic scripting language commonly used in various domains, including software development, system administration, and electronic design automation (EDA).
+Tcl, stands for Tool Command Language (pronounced "tickle") is a high-level, general-purpose, interpreted, dynamic scripting language commonly used in various domains, including software development, system administration, and electronic design automation (EDA).
+TCL scripting plays a crucial role in the field of VLSI design and verification, making it an indispensable tool for semiconductor engineers.
+VLSI projects involve complex tasks such as chip design, simulation, verification, and manufacturing, and TCL scripting provides an efficient and flexible way to automate these processes.

 # Day-1:
-How to use VSDSYNTH tool box and to create command (Laksh) and pass .csv from UNIX shell to Tcl script.
+Using VSDSYNTH tool box, create a shell command (laksh) and pass .csv from UNIX shell to Tcl script(lakshscript.tcl)

 - Create a tcsh shell excutable file Laksh, create logo and give it excute permission.